gemini-testing/gemini/doc/programmatic-api.md

 * `grep` – regular expression to filter suites to run.
 By default, all tests will be executed.
 If this option is set, only suites with name matching the pattern will be executed.
+* `browsers` — array of browser ids to execute tests in.
+By default, tests are executed in all browsers, specified in config.

 Returns promise that resolve to a stats object with following keys: